HiFaraz/character/docs/plugins/Authentication.md

 Authentication uses [`express-sessions`](https://github.com/expressjs/session) for session handling.

-The session cookie is called `identityDesk.sid` and is created as an HTTP-only cookie.
+The session cookie is called `character.sid` and is created as an HTTP-only cookie.

 ### Configuring sessions